 How Do Upflush Toilets Work?

-While standard toilets rely on gravity and water to flush waste through the pipes and into the sewage system, upflush sewage systems use a pump.
-When you flush the toilet, the macerator pump motor turns on, and the water level rises.
-The waste flows to the tank with the macerator, and the blades grind the contents into particles in a few seconds.
-Once ground, the basement toilet pump sends the waste through a pipe.
+Upflush toilets work by using a macerator or grinder pump to process and remove waste.
+While standard toilets rely on gravity and water to flush waste through the pipes and into the sewage system, upflush sewage systems use mechanical force.
+When flushed, waste and water enter a sealed tank containing the macerator pump.
+The macerator’s blades grind the contents into particles in a few seconds.

-The benefits of upflush toilets include:
+The advantages of upflush toilets include:

 - Versatility: You can connect additional fixtures like a sink, bathtub or shower to the system to create a full bathroom in a new location.